Mission Statement

 Lauren Summers

-Photographer & Graphic Designer
+Photographer & Grapic Designer

 Lauren is an Indiana-based graphic designer and photographer.
 She was honored to be the 2019 Art of the Cowgirl Photography Fellowship recipient and is now proud to be part of the Art of the Cowgirl team.
 She photographs the January event and works on our creative designs throughout the year.
 Lauren is owner of Lauren Summers Designs- www.lsummersdesign.com.